POWs abandoned after the Vietnam War? A look at the Evidence.

 Caption: Downed F-105 pilot being rescued in 1972.
 (National Museum of the USAF)

-And then there’s our own Vietnam War film: M.I.A.
-A Greater Evil.
-Although a small Independent production, it powerfully confronts head-on one of the greatest mysteries and unanswered questions of the Vietnam War: namely, what happened to those men left behind as POWs in Laos and elsewhere, after the US pulled out of Vietnam in 1973?
+Although a small Independent production, our Vietnam War-related film, M.I.A.
+A Greater Evil powerfully confronts one of the greatest mysteries of the Vietnam War: namely, what happened to those POWs left behind in the jungles of Laos and elsewhere, when the US pulled out of Vietnam in 1973?

-The bitter controversy about POWs has never gone away, fueled over the decades by mistakes, incompetence, double-dealing and cover-ups by successive US Administrations, when presented with evidence that at least some servicemen may have been left behind.
+The bitter controversy about POWs has never gone away, fueled over the decades by mistakes, incompetence, double-dealing and cover-ups by successive US Administrations, when presented with evidence that at least some servicemen may have been left behind after the war.

-What compounded the original POW problem for US authorities was they were illegally fighting secret wars in Laos and Cambodia – as were the North Vietnamese, of course.
+What compounded the original POW problem for US authorities was they were illegally fighting secret wars in Laos and Cambodia.
 So the families of US servicemen killed in Laos and Cambodia were initially lied to about where their loved ones had died, in order to protect the secret conflicts raging in these countries.

 Years later, when these families discovered the truth, they naturally turned against their government for lying to them.

-Also, many circumstances surrounding the shooting-down and possible capture of their loved ones were not given to families at the time either – communications from pilots who landed alive on the ground, for example.
-They were discovered much later, and these sins of omission came back to haunt successive administrations when they tried to claim nobody had been left behind as POWs in Asia.
+Further, many circumstances surrounding the shooting-down and possible capture of their loved ones were not given to MIA families at the time: communications from pilots who landed alive on the ground, for example, after having been shot down.
+These facts were discovered much later by the families themselves, undermining successive US Governments’ claims that there was no official cover-up.

 How Many MIAs are there?

-According to official US statistics published in August 2017, there are still 1,604 MIAs from the Vietnam War.
+According to official US statistics published in 5 April 2018, 291 Americans are still ‘unaccounted for’ in Laos, and a total of 1,598 servicemen still missing in Asia from the Vietnam War.

-Of course, not all the still-missing 1,604 Americans were held as POWs after the war ended.
-Debate still rages in the US about exactly how many (if any) POWs were deliberately held onto by the North Vietnamese and their allies after American POWs were returned in 1973 as part of Operation Homecoming.
+Of course, not all the still-missing Americans were held as POWs after the war ended.
+Debate still rages about exactly how many (if any) POWs were deliberately detained by the North Vietnamese and their allies after American POWs were returned in 1973 as part of Operation Homecoming.

 Particularly troubling were the POWs being held in Laos.
 Only nine POWs captured in Laos were lucky enough to be sent to the Hanoi Hilton, from where they were released during Operation Homecoming.